ivsantos/tale-teller/README.md

 Web app that generates a tale based on an input.
 It has input suggestions as well as already pre-generated tales.
 With a tale generated, you can listen to it as text-to-speech or read it, and a cover image is generated based on the tale.
 The main goal of this project is to help children to sleep with a tale made by themselves.
 It is also a way to help children to learn how to write a tale, and to have fun with it.

-Another main goal is to fulfill accessibility requirements, so the app is fully accessible by all users.
+Another main goal is to achieve accessibility requirements for this kind of project in order to be used by all users.

+It is fully responsive and designed mobile-first.

 This project aims to participate in [@midudev](https://www.github.com/midudev) hackathon: [midudev-cohere-2023](https://github.com/topics/midudev-cohere-2023), in collaboration with [co:here AI](https://cohere.ai/).